 Is there parking available?

-Yes, there is street parking available, as well as event parking located south of the festival grounds (for a fee paid to Milwaukee County Parks).
+Yes, there is street parking available, as well as event parking located south of the festival grounds for a fee paid to Boy Scout Troup 21.
 Please follow signage found on Lincoln Memorial Drive the day of the event for specific parking instructions. *Cars must be off the parking grounds by noon the following day or they will be ticketed/towed.*

 What about Public Transportation?

 The Milwaukee County Transit System is available for use, and you can plan your trip by visiting their website.